-The current outbreak of COVID-19 and any future emergence and spread of similar pathogens could have an adverse impact on global economic conditions, which may adversely impact the Company's operations, and the operations of its suppliers, contractors and service providers, the ability to obtain financing and maintain necessary liquidity, and the ability to explore the Company's properties.
+The current outbreak of COVID-19 and any future emergence and spread of similar pathogens could have an adverse impact on global economic conditions, which may adversely impact the Corporation's operations, and the operations of its suppliers, contractors and service providers, the ability to obtain financing and maintain necessary liquidity, and the ability to explore the Corporation's properties.
 The outbreak of COVID-19 and political upheavals in various countries have caused significant volatility in commodity prices.
 While these effects are expected to be temporary, the duration of the business disruptions internationally and related financial impact cannot be reasonably estimated at this time.
-Similarly, the Company cannot estimate whether or to what extent this outbreak and the potential financial impact may extend to countries outside of those currently impacted.
-Travel bans and other government restrictions may also adversely impact the Company's operations and the ability of the Company to advance its projects.
-In particular, if any employees or consultants of the Company become infected with coronavirus or similar pathogens and/or the Company is unable to source necessary consumables or supplies, due to government restrictions or otherwise, it could have a material negative impact on the Company's operations and prospects, including the complete shutdown of one or more of its exploration programs.
+Similarly, the Corporation cannot estimate whether or to what extent this outbreak and the potential financial impact may extend to countries outside of those currently impacted.
+Travel bans and other government restrictions may also adversely impact the Corporation's operations and the ability of the Corporation to advance its projects.
+In particular, if any employees or consultants of the Corporation become infected with coronavirus or similar pathogens and/or the Corporation is unable to source necessary consumables or supplies, due to government restrictions or otherwise, it could have a material negative impact on the Corporation's operations and prospects, including the complete shutdown of one or more of its exploration programs.
 The situation is dynamic and changing day-to-day.
-As a result of these uncertainties, the Company has implemented new work protocols for its employees and contractors incorporating Covid-19 prevention measures such as installation of a stand-alone camp on the project, individual dormitory accommodations, improved hygiene measures, use of masks and gloves, and mandatory social distancing.
+As a result of these uncertainties, the Corporation implemented new work protocols for its employees and contractors incorporating Covid-19 prevention measures such as installation of a stand-alone camp on the project, individual dormitory accommodations, improved hygiene measures, use of masks and gloves, and mandatory social distancing.
+These measures have allowed the Corporation to continue operations including its drilling program.